alexh95/OpenGPE/README.md

 * Rectangular line with editable nodes
 * It is a smart UI tool
 * Probably really hard
+* It is really hard :]
+* Or is it really complex? :thinking:

 ### Pan Tool
 * Visible canvas bounds